alialib/alia/docs/elements.md

 </div>

-Note that this does **not** create a two-way binding between the property and the signal (as you can probably see if you try interacting with the checkbox).
+Note that this does **not** create a two-way binding between the property and the signal (as you can probably see if you switch between toggling the checkbox directly and toggling it via the button).
 To do this, you need to register an event handler.
 Read on.

 ### Event Handling